codelv/conda-mobile/README.md

 1. Install `miniconda3`
 2. Install conda-build via `conda install conda-build` (recommended outside of an env)
 3. Clone this repo or create your own recipe(s)
-4. Setup the android standalone toolchain by running `android-toolchain/build.sh`
+4. Install the android ndk using `sdkmanager "ndk:23.1.7779620"` (or update the android-ndk recipe)
 5. Add the requirements to your recipes as needed
 6. If building an extension or c/c++ library install `build-essential`,  `autopoint`, and `texinfo` with apt
 7. Run `conda-build <recipe-name>` (python extensions must be built separately for